highHumann/frontend-nft-marketplace/README.md

 # NextJS NFT Marketplace with TheGraph

-This is a frontend file for decentralized nft marketplace in nextjs.
+This is a frontend repository for decentralized nft marketplace written in nextjs.

 ## Functionalities
 The frontend provide these functionalities